Cash Sorting Machine

-FEELTECK FT-900 is the are the most intelligent and reliable banknote sorter which apply optical inspection and use image processing technology to recognize bills and to discriminate denominations.
+FEELTECK FT-900 is the most intelligent and reliable banknote sorter which applies optical inspection and uses image processing technology to recognize bills and to discriminate denominations.

 Money sorters come in different varieties but commonly serve to sort banknotes, coins, or both.
 Banknote sorters and coin sorters optimize cash management by sorting and organizing them in bundles.
 For example, the coin sorter accepts a range of coins differentiated by size.
 Banknote sorters deal with cash in notes that typically handle bundles consisting of notes of a different denomination.
 A money sorting machine also ranges in terms of quality, speed, capacity, and other brand factors, determining the suitable device for a specific establishment.